ACM-SIGBED/emsoft/names/g/Gunter, Carl A..md

 # Gunter, Carl A.

-## EMSOFT 2004: 4th ACM SIGBED International Conference on Embedded Software
+## EMSOFT 2004: 4th ACM International Conference on Embedded Software

 ### A Model-Based Approach to Integrating Security Policies for Embedded Devices
 McDougall, Michael | Alur, Rajeev | Gunter, Carl A.